jaime-miller/Data_projects_TripleTen/Saving_SuperStore_Data_Visualization_Project/README.md

 ## How to View the Visualizations

 The visualizations were created in Tableau.
-You can view the interactive Tableau workbook by following this link: <a href="https://public.tableau.com/views/Sprint4-JaimeMiller/Story1?:language=en-US&:display_count=n&:origin=viz_share_link" target="_blank">View Tableau Workbook</a>.
+You can view the interactive Tableau workbook by following this link: [Link to Tableau Public or other platform](https://public.tableau.com/views/Sprint4-JaimeMiller/Story1?:language=en-US&:display_count=n&:origin=viz_share_link).